Sakaba

-Sakaba is one of the 21 Local Government Areas (LGAs) in Kebbi State, Nigeria.
+Sakaba is a town and one of the 21 Local Government Areas (LGAs) in Kebbi State, Nigeria.
 It's part of the Zuru Emirate and has its headquarters in Dirindaji.
 Sakaba became part of Kebbi State when it was created from Sokoto State on 27 August, 1991.

 Demographics

 Sakaba has a population projection of approximately 156,700 people, with Hausa, Fulani, Dakarkari, Acipa, and Dukkawa being the dominant ethnic groups.

 Education and health

 Sakaba has a number of educational institutions, including primary and secondary schools, as well as a few tertiary institutions.
 Sakaba has a limited number of healthcare facilities, including a general hospital and a few primary healthcare centers.

 Economy

 The economy of Sakaba is primarily driven by agriculture, with crops such as millet, sorghum, and cowpeas being major staples.
 Sakaba has a relatively underdeveloped infrastructure, with limited access to electricity, water, and healthcare facilities.
-Its faces challenges such as poverty, limited infrastructure, insecurity, and environmental degradation.
+It faces challenges such as poverty, limited infrastructure, insecurity, and environmental degradation.